 If the seal plate was removed, install the seal plate gasket (4).
-Position the seal plate over the shaft and secure it to the intermediate with the hardware (20 and 21).
+Position the seal plate over the shaft and secure it to the bearing housing with the hardware (20 and 21).
+Install the bearing housing Oring (31) and lubricate it with light grease.